The -13.88% Decline of Upstart Holdings Inc.'s (UPST) Stock in the Past Quarter

 UPST) stock’s latest price update

-Upstart Holdings Inc. (NASDAQ: UPST)’s stock price has gone decline by -3.94 in comparison to its previous close of 14.47, however, the company has experienced a -7.46% decrease in its stock price over the last five trading days.
+The stock price of Upstart Holdings Inc. (NASDAQ: UPST) has surged by 0.91 when compared to previous closing price of 12.10, but the company has seen a -14.68% decline in its stock price over the last five trading sessions.
 Barron’s reported on 05/10/22 that Upstart Stock Plunges as Full-Year Revenue Outlook Is Cut

 Analysts’ Opinion of UPST